Talk to an Expert

 Structure the price around how customers decide

-The B2B SaaS cognitive response study demonstrates this directly.
-IT professionals didn’t just evaluate the amount — they evaluated what the price signaled.
-The same product at $75/user generated suspicion (“what’s wrong with it?”) while $167/user generated confidence (“this is a serious tool”).
-The price structure shaped the buyer’s cognitive frame, and that frame determined whether they engaged further.
+The buyer-behavior research shows this directly.
+Buyers didn’t just weigh the amount, they weighed what the price signaled.
+The same product priced cut-rate drew suspicion (“what’s wrong with it?”), while a credible price read as a serious tool worth engaging.
+The price structure shaped the buyer’s frame, and that frame decided whether they took the next step.

 For B2B software, how you package and present pricing tiers has more impact on perceived value than the dollar amounts themselves.
-What we call licensing metrics — per seat vs. per usage, monthly vs. annual, bundled vs. modular — shape buyer behavior more than any specific number on a survey.
-Research on information goods bundling confirms this: bundling software modules reduces variance in customer valuations, making pricing more predictable and revenue more capturable than selling components individually (Bakos & Brynjolfsson, 1999).
+What we call licensing metrics (per seat vs. per usage, monthly vs. annual, bundled vs. modular) shape buyer behavior more than any specific number on a survey.
+Research on information goods bundling confirms this: bundling software modules reduces variance in customer valuations, making pricing more predictable and revenue more capturable than selling components individually.

 Build the pricing feedback loop into operations